History of Gambling in Canada

 Today, thousands of real money online casinos dominate the Canadian casino space.
 Hundreds of poker rooms and literally thousands of different online casinos do what the government couldn't do - bring a casino into the homes of people who love to play games of chance.

-Finding an legal online casino to play at is literally as easy as searching Google, reading a few forums, and taking out your credit card.
+Finding an legal online casino to play at is literally as easy as searching Google, reading a few forums, and taking out your credit card (although our Canadian gambling law page will help.
 Many of the big online casinos are regulated by international gaming commissions, so casino players know they can trust them.

 And you don't even have to search hard to find one.
 In Canada, it's common to see advertising for free-play poker sites and casinos on national broadcasts, including sporting events.